awsdocs/amazon-workspaces-administration-guide/doc_source/create-custom-bundle.md

      The default available size combinations for the root volume \(for Microsoft Windows, the `C` drive, for Linux, /\) and the user volume \(for Windows, the `D` drive; for Linux, /home\) are as follows:
      + Root: 80 GB, User: 10 GB, 50 GB, or 100 GB
      + Root: 175 GB, User: 100 GB
-     + For Graphics and GraphicsPro WorkSpaces only: Root: 100 GB, User: 100 GB
+     + For Graphics\.g4dn, GraphicsPro\.g4dn, Graphics, and GraphicsPro WorkSpaces only: Root: 100 GB, User: 100 GB

      Alternatively, you can expand the root and user volumes up to 2000 GB each\.
 **Note**
 To ensure that your data is preserved, you cannot decrease the size of the root or user volumes after you launch a WorkSpace\.
 Instead, make sure that you specify the minimum sizes for these volumes when launching a WorkSpace\.
 You can launch a Value, Standard, Performance, Power, or PowerPro WorkSpace with a minimum of 80 GB for the root volume and 10 GB for the user volume\.
-You can launch a Graphics or GraphicsPro WorkSpace with a minimum of 100 GB for the root volume and 100 GB for the user volume\.
+You can launch a Graphics\.g4dn, GraphicsPro\.g4dn, Graphics, or GraphicsPro WorkSpace with a minimum of 100 GB for the root volume and 100 GB for the user volume\.

 1. Choose **Create bundle**\.